mohammadalhindi1/system-master-cheatsheets/README.md

 </p>

 # Ultimate OS Cheatsheets
-A complete collection of Windows & Linux command references, shortcuts, troubleshooting steps, and deep system internals — created by **Mohammad Alhindi (Hindi)**.
+A complete collection of Windows & Linux command references, shortcuts, troubleshooting steps, and deep system internals — created by **Mohammad Alhindi **.

 This project is designed for:
 - Developers and DevOps engineers